Election forecast tracks a tight presidential race

 "Predicting the 2020 Presidential Election" Data Science Webinar

-November 5, 2020 -- In this webinar, Data science faculty director Thomas W. Miller explains how The Virtual Tout® model works.
+In this webinar from November, 2020, Data science faculty director Thomas W. Miller explains how The Virtual Tout® model works.
 Miller also reviews results from the 2020 presidential election.

 Thomas W. Miller is faculty director of the data science program in the School of Professional Studies at Northwestern University.
 Miller developed The Virtual Tout, a model driven by prediction market prices, providing forecasts of victory in the Electoral College.